madslundt/sonarr-pogdesign-importer/README.md

 ```

 **genresIgnored**: Genres to be ignored.
 If a series contain one of the genres in the list it is not imported to Sonarr.

+**networksExactIgnored**: Networks to be ignored.
+If a series exactly contain one of the networks (case insensitive) in the list it is not imported to Sonarr.
+Example: "disney channel" only matches "Disney Channel" and not others as in below.

+**networksContainIgnored**: Networks to be ignored.
+If a series contain one of the networks names (case insensitive) in the list it is not imported to Sonarr.
+Example: "disney" matches ["Disney Channel, Disney Junior, Disney XD, Disney+, etc"].

 **verbose**: If you want to include verbose.
 Can be ignored.